Zongsoft/Zongsoft.Data/README.md

 1. Follow the **Zongsoft** WeChat public account and reward our articles;
 2. Join the [**Zongsoft Knowledge Planet**](https://t.zsxq.com/2nyjqrr) to get online Q&A and technical support;
-3. If your organization requires on-site technical support and coaching, or if you need some new features, instant bug fixes, etc., please [email](mailto:zongsoft@qq.com) me.
+3. If your organization requires on-site technical support and coaching, or if you need some new features, instant bug fixes, etc., please contact us by [email](mailto:zongsoft@qq.com).

 [![Zongsoft's WeChat](https://raw.githubusercontent.com/Zongsoft/Guidelines/master/zongsoft-qrcode%28wechat%29.png)](http://weixin.qq.com/r/zy-g_GnEWTQmrS2b93rd)